Home » Recipes » Main Dish » Shrimp and Crawfish » Sheet Pan Cajun Garlic Butter Shrimp

 Cooked shrimp with corn on a roasting pan.

-Garlic Butter Shrimp with corn and seasonings on a sheet pan.
+Cooked shrimp with corn and seasonings on a roasting pan.

 Cooked shrimp and corn on a roasting pan.